ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/dom-virtualisation/index.md

 Note if `suppressRowVirtualisation=true`, then there is no Row Buffer and the `rowBuffer` property is ignored.

 The example below demonstrates these two properties.

-Note that each Cell uses a Value Formatter that prints to the console when it is used, which equates to each time a Cell is created.
-Note that it is called 900 times when the grid starts, as there are 900 Cells of data (9 Columns x 100 Rows).
-If you were to edit this example, and remove `suppressColumnVirtualisation` and `suppressRowVirtualisation`, you would observe the Cells getting created as the grid is scrolled.
+- Note that each Cell uses a Value Formatter that prints to the console when it is used, which equates to each time a Cell is created.

+- Open the console and note that the Value Formatter is called 900 times when the grid is rendered, as there are 900 Cells of data (9 Columns x 100 Rows).
+Note that scrolling the grid doesn’t call Value Formatters anymore.

+ - If you were to edit this example, remove suppressColumnVirtualisation and suppressRowVirtualisation, and re-run the example.
+Open the console and note the Cells are only getting created and the Value Formatter getting called as the grid is scrolled.

 <grid-example title='Suppress Virtualisation' name='suppress-virtualisation' type='generated'></grid-example>